tobsan/tobsan.se/ada.md

 Ada is a tiger striped cat, who is significantly smaller than her brother, [Haskell](/haskell).
 She was born on May 12th 2019.
-She is the cautious type but consistently tries to eat any food that's on the table, even if there are humans sitting at the table.
+She is the cautious type but will flirt with anyone when she's outdoors.
+She repeatedly sneaks in to our neighbors house and tries to eat their cat's food.
 Ada is very particular about who gets to pet her and when, but she enjoys hunting prey and sticks.
+She also enjoys stealing any prey that Haskell has brought in.

 Ada is named after famous programmer and mathematician, [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace).